 Nonlinear Signal Processing

 These two courses combine lectures and problem classes in nonlinear signal processing theory and applications.
 The theoretical part lays foundations in the area of memoryless nonlinearities (limiters/quantizers/classifiers), nonlinear dynamical systems (nonlinear filters/oscillators/chaos theory), nonlinear statistics (higher-order statistics and information theory), as well as parallel distributed processing (neural networks).
-The application part is devoted to the modeling of natural signals with nonlinear systems, algorithms for time series analysis and signal synthesis, and nonlinear devices in digital communications systems.
+The application part is devoted to the modeling of natural signals with nonlinear systems, and algorithms for time series analysis and signal synthesis.

 As a prerequisite, students should have prior knowledge in digital signal processing theory and, preferentially, in adaptive systems.

-Please consult the TUGonline systems for exam dates.
+Please consult the TUG Online system for updated lecture dates.

 The theoretical course is accompanied by practical problem classes.
-For the problem classes several meetings are planned, spanning four major blocks:
+Current information is provided in the course repository.